A-a2008/Tubelight/README.md

 Navigate to the directory containing the `manage.py` file. <br>

-Then to start the sever, you can type the command:
+Then to start the server, you can type the command:
 ```bash
 python manage.py runserver
 ```